WithoutHaste/EraFarmTool/README.md

 Developer has no interest in running cloud hosting for multiple users.
 This is being designed to allow individual users to run their own private instances easily.

+System is expected to be used by very few users (<10) concurrently at any time.
+System is expected to manage only a small amount of data over an instance's life time (as compared to Big Data).

 # Architecture

 **2023 November**